03 | Talent Foundation: Recruiting - Qualification, Flow & Talent Selection

 Done correctly, we develop a clear & known set of expectations to determine if a candidate is qualified or disqualified.
-These expectations also help us focus on the requirements of the job and reduce any conscious or unconscious biases we possess.
+These expectations also help us focus on the requirements of the job and reduce any conscious or unconscious biases.
 Established correctly, our recruiting workflow clarifies the phases, questions, qualifications, and expectations for our process and people.

 Next, we'll explore and clarify these phases, questions, qualifications, and expectations for our recruiting workflow.